1 Missed Call

 He is not.

-Over one ordinary day, a man moves through calls about work, money, family and friends while quietly falling apart.
-A one-man musical about men’s mental health, emotional suppression, and the moments that change everything.
+Oneordinary day, a man navigates calls about work, family, and friends while quietly falling apart.
+A new one-man musical about mental health, emotional silence, and the true cost of saying what everyone expects to hear.

 Written and performed by Chris Duke.
 Directed by Lisa Duke.